pwrtls/tools/flowchart/DEVELOPMENT.md

    - Provides server-side search functionality filtering flows by name and description
    - Supports filtering and selection for batch operations
 2. **FlowVisualizer**: Renders a visual representation of the flow using Mermaid.js
+   - Uses an advanced diagram generation algorithm that visualizes complex flow structures
+   - Handles various action types including conditions, loops, child flows, and API connectors
+   - Generates properly formatted Mermaid syntax for reliable rendering
 3. **FlowAnalyzer**: Analyzes flow structure, detects issues, and generates recommendations
 4. **DocumentGenerator**: Creates documentation in various formats (Markdown, PDF, Text)
+   - Embeds the same flow visualization used in the UI for consistency

 ### Data Flow